thomasbowes/UNIMELB-IT-PROJECT/README.md

 # About our Project
 ---
-Our project consists of building an e-portfolio website that caters to people from different industries.
-Our users can log in to our website via multiple means (Email, Facebook or Google) and can create their projects and customise their profile at any time.
-Users can also share their portfolio by multiple methods (PDF, social media or by email)
+Folio.exchange is an e-portfolio website that caters to people from any industry.
+Our users can log in to our website with email, Facebook and google.
+Once logged in, our users can create projects and customise their profile at any time.
+Users can also share their portfolio by PDF, social media, or email.

 ## Built with
 Our project was built with the following technologies: